 Judith Nitsch, President of Nitsch Engineering and Principal-in-Charge for the surveying of the MetroWest Tunnel said, “The MetroWest Tunnel represented a once-in-a-lifetime surveying opportunity.
 Surveying a tunnel is not like anything else, and presented many challenges to our staff.
 The scale of the project also made it unique.
 We are very proud to have found solutions that moved the science and technology of tunnel surveying forward.”
 Clark Donkin, PLS, was Project Manager for the MetroWest Tunnel project.
 Donkin said, “Most surveyors do not get to undertake a project of this magnitude and technical challenge in their careers.”

 The $728 million MetroWest Tunnel will connect MWRA’s reservoirs and water treatment and storage facilities to the City Tunnel, and local distribution pipes delivering 450 million gallons of water each day.
+This project may have the need of commercial water softeners (more here) to make sure that any hard water areas are not damaged.
 The path of the MetroWest Tunnel extends 17.6 miles running beneath the communities of Marlborough, Southborough, Framingham, Wayland, and Weston.
 Seven major shafts and five minor shafts rise from the tunnel to the surface.
 The tunnel, which will have a finished diameter of 14 feet, was excavated through solid bedrock, 200 to 500 feet below the surface.
 Design and permitting activities began in 1988, construction began in 1996, and tunneling was completed in October 2000.
 The MetroWest Tunnel is scheduled to begin operation in 2003.